scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

 ## Part 1

 Using these insights, we define the `minPath` function to compute the optimal path for a given `input`, using the numerical keypad if `isNumerical` is `true`, or the directional keypad otherwise.
-Internally, it relies on `minPathStep`, which implements our two insights using the `reverse` condition.
+It relies on `minPathStep`.

+Our two insights are captured by the `reverse` condition inside `minPathStep`: we switch to writing vertical moves first if horizontal-first would cross a gap, or if vertical-first is safe and the horizontal move is to the right.

 ```scala mdoc:silent
 def minPathStep(from: Pos, to: Pos, positions: Set[Pos]): String =